Carbon Capture Utilization and Storage (CCUS)

 • Injection conditions

-• Cap rock sealability
+• Cap rock sealing capability

 Additional types of underground formations for geologic carbon storage have been investigated.
 These are: